paschalogu/azureterraform/README.md

 ## Tasks:

-1. Write a Terraform Script that provisions the servers and databases in a highly available environment.
+1. Terraform Script to provision the webserver in a highly available environment (Azure cloud)
 2. Push the Terraform script to GitHub for version control.
-3. Create a Jenkins job that automatically detects changes in the terraform script on GitHub and deploys the changes.
+3. Jenkins job that automatically detects changes in the terraform script on GitHub and deploys the changes.
-4. Using Ansible, configure the webservers and database.
+4. Using Ansible, configure the webserver on local.

 # The solution to the Task

-Let’s make a directory to house all our projects and then change directory to this repository
+Make a directory to house all our projects and then subdirectory for each requirement

 ```bash
 mkdir devtechproj